binnyva/binnyva.github.io/_posts/2021-05-13-google-photo-plan-change-review-process.md

 The idea is to add a step that lets you select which all photos should be uploaded to Google Photos - instead of sending everything.

-- This will reduce storage - lesser photos, lesser MBs.
+- This will **reduce storage** - lesser photos, lesser MBs.
-- This review process will add intentionality to your photography.
+- This review process will **add intentionality to your photography**.
 It will make you see patterns - which types of photos you think are good - and which are getting skipped.
 After a while, your photos will becoming better - you'll take more photos that will get selected in the final cut.

 ## Step 1: Turn off Automatic Backup